glowkeeper/P3D/docs/labs/week1Session1.md

 If you have not used GitHub before, then there is a [Panopto recording](https://sussex.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=57307baa-f78e-42a8-8e5c-ac40012ddc4a) of a lecture about GitHub that the  [Module Convenor](https://github.com/glowkeeper/Programmingfor3D#maintainer) gave some time back.
 You can also access the [lecture slides](../githubPresentation.pdf).

 Once you have a GitHub account, create a _private_ repository for your P3D work (you may wish to make it public later so that the repository forms part of your portfolio that you can show to potential employers).
 You should add the [Module Convenor](https://github.com/glowkeeper/Programmingfor3D#maintainer) as a collaborator to that repository (GitHub username _glowkeeper_) so they can support you throughout the module.
 Eventually, you'll publish your coursework there, too, and the Module Convenor may need access to the repository so they can check your work.

+#### Clone the Repository

+Before you _clone_ your GitHub repository locally, you will need to setup your GitHub username and credentials on your local machine.

+GitHub has some really good online documentation for [Setting your username in Git](https://docs.github.com/en/get-started/getting-started-with-git/setting-your-username-in-git) and [Caching your GitHub credentials](https://docs.github.com/en/get-started/getting-started-with-git/caching-your-github-credentials-in-git) - for the latter, you have a couple of options - choose one!

-Finally, you should _clone_ your repository to your local hard drive.
+Once you have your credentials set up, you should _clone_ your repository to your local hard drive.
 Below, you will create a Unity project in that repository and push your work back to GitHub.

 ### Unity